jagriti1406/Covid-Vaccination-Management-System/README.md

 # COVID-VACCINATION-PORTAL

 **Description:**
-This project is a database system developed to manage vaccination processes and scheduling.
+This project is a vaccination portal created to manage vaccination processes and scheduling.
 It follows a two-tier architecture with a back-end database and a front-end application.
 The system handles vaccine information, nurse scheduling, patient registration, appointment scheduling, vaccination records.

 **Key Features:**
 - User authentication with roles (admin, nurse, patient)